 - Ensure that the institution name and all other identifying marks are visible and clearly legible and that your scan can print on letter-size paper – 8 ½ by 11 in (21 ½ by 30 cm)

 - Be sure to include a copy of the transcript legend or university key for each institution (usually found on the backside of the official transcript or in the school’s general catalog or website)

 - Click the “view document” button to verify whether the uploaded document is legible, if it is not legible, try again

 - If you need assistance, please note that public libraries, office supply stores (Kinko’s, Office Max, Office Depot, Staples, etc.), and other services can create scanned documents for you

 UC Santa Barbara reserves the right to require official transcripts at any time during the admissions process, and rescind any offer of admission made if discrepancies between uploaded and official transcript(s) are found.

 Yes, we do require a writing sample.
 This is often a copy of a well-written term paper, and it should reflect favorably on your writing and research abilities.
 It is most helpful to us if the sample explores your area of academic interest.
 There is no specific length required, but it should be no longer than 15 pages.
 Applicants who have written a master’s thesis often submit an excerpt.

 Can supplemental materials arrive after the deadline?

-All letters of recommendation and transcripts, as well as GRE results, should be submitted online by the stated deadline of December 15, 2018.
+All letters of recommendation and transcripts should be submitted online by the stated deadline of December 15, 2019.
 If a letter of recommendation or transcript arrives late due to circumstances beyond your control, we will accept it, but be aware that incomplete applications cannot be considered for review and late materials can jeopardize the whole application.
 We strongly advise you to get your materials in by the deadline.